TimboKZ/Chonky/stories/03-File-Browser-basics/02-Displaying-files.md

     droppable?: boolean; // Can have files dropped into it, default: true

-    size?: number; // File size in bytes modDate?: Date; // Last change date

-    parentId?: string; // ID of the parent folder childrenIds?: string[]; // An array of IDs of children (only for folders)
+    size?: number; // File size in bytes modDate?: Date | string; // Last change date (or its string representation) childrenCount?: number; // Number of files inside of a folder (only for folders)

     thumbnailUrl?: string; // Automatically load thumbnail from here